xli1224/stephenmcd.github.com/_posts/2013-05-05-sandboxed-jekyll-hacks.md

 This code works off the assumption that the highlighted code snippets in articles are the only things that will generate HTML `<pre>` tags.
 It splits the entire article content on the string `pre>` which should match both opening and closing `<pre>` and `</pre>` tags.
 Note that it assigns the result of this split to a variable called `lines`.
 This is specifically necessary - the Liquid authors claimed that iterating through the results of the `split` filter isn't possible, and they're correct, it doesn't work by default.
 Assigning it to a temporary variable is a trick I accidentally discovered though, that does in fact allow it to work.

 We then loop through each of the lines, where we can assume every even line (2nd, 4th, etc) contains a block of code we want to omit from the overall word count.
 We then strip the HTML from the odd lines using Jekyll's `strip_html` tag, to get the actual text content, and sum the result of the `number_of_words` tag on each of these.
 You'll notice a strange bit here, where we multiply the modulo of 2 on the loop index, which will give us a value of 0 for even lines with code snippets, and 1 for lines with real words.
 The reason for this is that like Django templates, Liquid conditional tags like `if` don't behave like regular programming languages - their conditional nature is only applicable to what's rendered to the browser.
-Tags and filters within conditions that aren't met are still executed, so we can't simply wrap our word summing in `{% raw %}{% if mod == 1 %}{% endraw %}`.
+Tags and filters within conditions that aren't met are still executed, so we can't simply wrap our word summing in {% raw %}{% if mod == 1 %}{% endraw %}.

 ### Frequency Tag Sort

 Articles in Jekyll support traditional keyword tags as you'd expect.
 On the homepage of this site, I generate a list of all tags from all articles.
 The problem though, is that the tags are in arbitrary order when made available by Jekyll, making the list hard to digest in a meaningful way.
 We could sort them alphabetically, but I thought the best option would be to sort them by frequency, with the most commonly used tags appearing at the top of the list.
 Liquid provides the template tag ``sort`` for sorting data by a given property, but the tag structure provided by Jekyll is a hash, which as best as I can tell, isn't supported by Liquid's ``sort`` tag.
 I therefore came up with the following approach for sorting by frequency:

-{% highlight html+django %}
+{% highlight liquid %}
 {% raw %}
 {% assign tags_max = 0 %}
 {% for tag in site.tags %}